 Concurrent Enrollment and ASCENT

 - Lowers the cost of college.
-Your local school district may help pay the tuition for your college courses.
+Local school districts may help pay the tuition for the college courses.

 Check with your high school principal or counselor to determine if you are a candidate for the Concurrent Enrollment program.